 The 7-Step Framework for Financial Mastery #

-Think of this framework as a journey.
 Follow it step-by-step, and you’ll build a powerful and resilient financial life.
 Ready?
 Let’s go.

 Taking ownership doesn’t mean you need to know everything right now.
-It means committing to continuous learning and making intentional decisions with your money—even small ones.
+It means committing to continuous learning and making intentional decisions with your money, even small ones.

 Step 2: The Financial Snapshot - Know Exactly Where You Stand #

-Look, a CEO can’t run a company without financial statements, right?
-Same goes for you.
+Know your numbers!
 You can’t manage your finances without knowing your numbers.

 Here’s what you need to do: